sosper30/eep520/week6/Lecture6_README.md

 # Additional For Loop Form

-A new for loop form is available in C++ as well, allowing you to interate over the elements in a sequential container easily.
-FOr example, to iterate over the characters in a string, you can do:
+A new for loop form is available in C++ as well, allowing you to iterate over the elements in a sequential container easily.
+For example, to iterate over the characters in a string, you can do:

 ```c++
 for ( char c : s ) {